Article

 Not all tasks are created equal.

 • The time spent on a task varies a lot depending on the task type.
-Some tasks are quick (like adding some metadata or setting a timestamp), while others involved more cognitive energy and time (like reviewing the timeline to tell the right story or listing what the team learned from this).
+Some tasks are quick (like adding some metadata or setting a timestamp), while others involve more cognitive energy and time (like reviewing the timeline to tell the right story or listing what the team learned from this).

 People care about how their follow-up action items are handled.